near/docs/docs/bos/tutorial/hello-ethersJS.md

 5. Click on "Save" to deploy the component

 :::note
 To deploy the component, you'll need to sign in with a NEAR account and to make a deposit of a small amount of NEAR for the storage cost.
-This is because Discovery uses the NEAR blockchain underneath.
+This is because BOS uses the NEAR blockchain underneath.
 :::